Ordina-Group/lora-iot-demo/README.md

 LoRa-IoT-Demo application
 =========================
-This is out LoRa/IoT demo application.
+This is our LoRa/IoT demo application.
 It contains two different web application to showcase some of the technologies concerning LoRa/IoT

 STRUCTURE: